sprintcube/docker-compose-lamp/README.md

 ### Configuration Variables

-There are following configuration variables available and you can customize them by overwritting in your own `.env` file.
+There are following configuration variables available and you can customize them by overwriting in your own `.env` file.

 _**DOCUMENT_ROOT**_